The Blanchfield pairing of colored links: Introduction

 \subsection{Acknowledgments.}

 The first author thanks Indiana University for its hospitality and was supported by the NCCR SwissMap and a Doc.Mobility fellowship, both funded by the Swiss FNS.
 The second author was supported by the SFB 1085 ``Higher invariants'', funded by the Deutsche Forschungsgemeinschaft (DFG).
 The third author was supported by the GK ``Curvature, Cycles and Cohomology'', also funded by the Deutsche Forschungsgemeinschaft (DFG).
+The authors also with to the thank the referee for carefully reading the first version of this paper.